Breakdown of quantization in nonlinear Thouless pumping: Introduction

-The behaviour of the above-mentioned nonlinear systems is best described by the nonlinear Schr\"{o}dinger equation known as the Gross-Pitaevskii (GP) equation, where the nonlinear terms come either from the mean-field treatment of the interacting bosons~\cite{GrossBEC_GP,PitaevskiiBEC_GP} or from the Kerr nonlinearity in optical systems.
-This type of nonlinear problem has been extensively studied in recent years and shown to exhibit several exotic features, two of which are especially relevant for the present work: i) the emergence of looped structures in the nonlinear energy bands~\cite{NL_LZ_Tunneling,Review_BEC_2003,ReviewUltracoldAtoms,Zhang2008,Lim2020} and ii) the most common solutions of the GP equation are strongly localized soliton states~\cite{Chiao1964Soliton,Askar_yan_1974Soliton,ablowitz1981solitons,Christodoulides1988Soliton,Eisenberg1998Soliton,Stegeman1999Soliton,Lumer2013Soliton,Leykam2016EdgeSoliton,ChiralityGapSoliton,Mulherjee2020FloquetSoliton}.
+The behaviour of the above-mentioned nonlinear systems is best described by the nonlinear Schr\"{o}dinger equation known as the Gross-Pitaevskii (GP) equation, where the nonlinear terms come from the mean-field treatment of the interacting bosons~\cite{GrossBEC_GP,PitaevskiiBEC_GP}.
+This type of nonlinear problem has been extensively studied in recent years, and has been shown to exhibit several exotic features, two of which are especially relevant for the present work.
+First, it is known that the energy spectrum of some nonlinear systems (to be referred to as nonlinear energy spectrum hereafter) with respect to some parameter may develop self-crossing bands such as looped-bands or swallowtail structures~\cite{NL_LZ_Tunneling,Diakonov2002Loop,Machholm2003Loop,Review_BEC_2003,Morsch2006Loop,ReviewUltracoldAtoms,Zhang2008,Eckel2014Loop,Lim2020}.
+Second, certain nonlinear systems are known to support solitons~\cite{Chiao1964Soliton,Askar_yan_1974Soliton,ablowitz1981solitons,Christodoulides1988Soliton,Eisenberg1998Soliton,Stegeman1999Soliton,Lumer2013Soliton,Leykam2016EdgeSoliton,ChiralityGapSoliton,Mulherjee2020FloquetSoliton}.
+In this manuscript, we refer to solitons as localized wavepackets that arise at finite nonlinearity.

-\GJ{In exploring physics arising from the interplay of nonlinearity and topology}, the Thouless pumping of such solitons has been experimentally observed~\cite{Jurgensen2021ExperimentalSolitonPumping} and theoretically studied with the help of perturbation theory in both the weak nonlinear regime~\cite{Jurgensen2022,mostaan2022quantized} and the strong nonlinear regime~\cite{Fu2022}.
-Among more recent developments, nonlinearity is known to fundamentally modify the system’s \GJ{adiabatic following dynamics, leading to path-dependent dynamical phases that modify the Berry connection} \RB{and, consequently, the Aharanov-Bohm phase~\cite{NLDC} and the Zak phase~\cite{NLZP}.
-This motivated us to reexamine the nonlinear Thouless pumping especially if its quantization sustains due to nonlinearity.}
+In exploring physics arising from the interplay of nonlinearity and topology, the Thouless pumping of such solitons has been experimentally observed~\cite{Jurgensen2021ExperimentalSolitonPumping}, and theoretically studied in both the weak nonlinear regime~\cite{Jurgensen2022,mostaan2022quantized,Fu2022} and the strong nonlinear regime~\cite{Fu2022,Jurgensen2023}.
+In the fermionic case, the breakdown of quantized Thouless pumping in the presence of Hubbard interactions has been experimentally demonstrated~\cite{Walter2022BreakdownThoulessPump}.
+Among more recent developments, nonlinearity is known to fundamentally modify the system’s adiabatic following dynamics, leading to path-dependent dynamical phases that modify the Berry connection and, consequently, the Aharanov-Bohm phase~\cite{NLDC} and the Zak phase~\cite{NLZP}.
+This motivated us to reexamine the nonlinear Thouless pumping especially if its quantization sustains due to nonlinearity.